-Pompeo hold talks in UK amid rising China tensions
+Pompeo offers unsparing criticism of Chinese Communist Party

-LONDON (AP) — U.S. Secretary of State Mike Pompeo holds talks with one of America’s closes allies Tuesday as growing tensions with China dominate international affairs.
+Pompeo said he held “candid” discussions with British Prime Minister Boris Johnson and Foreign Secretary Dominic Raab, amid growing tensions between the West and China.
+In a sweeping broadside, he challenged every nation which “understands freedom and democracy and values that” to understand the threat being posed by China’s dominant party.

-Pompeo is set to meet with British Prime Minister Boris Johnson and Foreign Secretary Domnic Raab just hours after Britain suspended its extradition treaty with Hong Kong and blocked arms sales to the former British territory after China imposed a tough new national security law.
+“We hope we can build out a coalition that understands this,” he said.

-China’s ambassador to Britain, Liu Xiaoming warned on Twitter that the U.K. should “bear the consequences of damaging bilateral relations.”
-He described the new measure as gross interference on the part of the U.K. in Chinese internal affairs.
+The session came just hours after Britain suspended its extradition treaty with Hong Kong and blocked arms sales to the former British territory — angering Beijing — after China imposed a tough new national security law.

 Britain followed the United States, Australia and Canada in suspending extradition agreements with Hong Kong, which became a special administrative region of China after the U.K. returned control of the territory to Beijing in 1997.